Persimmon: Etymology

-Cultivation
+Production

-In 2019, world production of persimmons was 4.27 million tonnes (4.7 million short tons), led by China with 75% of the total (table).
+In 2023, world production of persimmons was 5 million tonnes, led by China with 80% of the total (table).

-In China the Taiqiu persimmon variety yields approximately 30 metric tons of fruit a year at full production.
+On the basis of yield, Israel was the most productive country in 2023, producing 27778 kg per hectare (ha, or 2.5 acres) followed by Uzbekistan with 23062 kg per ha, compared to the world average of 4086 kg per ha.

-In Australia and other markets persimmons are graded by how many will fit in a standard 4kg tray leading, e.g. 12 or 28.
+In China, the Taiqiu persimmon variety yields approximately 30 tonnes of fruit per year at full production.

 Australia

 The persimmon was introduced to Australia by Chinese immigrants in the 1850s.
 Only astringent varieties were cultivated until the introduction of non-astringent varieties from Japan in the 1970s.
-In 2022 the vast majority of persimmons sold domestically in Australia were non astringent varieties.
+In 2022 the vast majority of persimmons sold domestically in Australia were non-astringent varieties.

 Azerbaijan

 Persimmons are one of Azerbaijan's most important non-petroleum exports.
-The main export markets are Russia, Ukraine, Belarus, Kazakhstan and the United Arab Emirates.
+The main export markets are Russia, Ukraine, Belarus, Iran, Kazakhstan and the United Arab Emirates.